Types of Employment

 Not sure if you’re an independent contractor?

 Just because your boss made you get an ABN, doesn’t mean that you are necessarily a genuine independent contractor.
-Here are some key factors that suggest you may be an employee and not an independent contractor:

-• You are required to wear a uniform, or display material that associates you with your employer’s business – genuine independent contractors work for themselves, not the company that engages their services
+• You are required to wear a uniform, or display material that associates you with your employer’s business (genuine independent contractors work for themselves, not the company that engages their services)

 • Your employer can suspend or dismiss you as they would an employee